ylsdamxssjxxdd/eva/README_en.md

 1. Download eva
 - https://github.com/ylsdamxssjxxdd/eva/releases
 - download programs with the .exe suffix for Windows or .AppImage suffix for Linux
+- The 64bit version uses CPU inference for the best compatibility; The cuda version uses an NVIDIA graphics card for acceleration and requires cuda to be installed on the computer; The Vulkan version uses any graphics card for acceleration and requires the computer to have a graphics card installed

 2. Download gguf model
 - https://huggingface.co , eva supports almost all open-source llms

 3. Load！
 - Click the load button, select a gguf model to load into memory

 4. Send！
 - Enter the chat content in the input area and click send

+5. Accelerate!
+- Click Settings to set gpu offload.
+Recommended setting to maximum, but if the VRAM occupies more than 95%, it will be too laggy
+- If running SD simultaneously, make sure to leave enough VRAM for SD

 ## function
 1. Chat mode